Scalable and Calibrated Sampling for Bayesian Generalized Linear Mixed Model via Stochastic Gradient Markov Chain Monte Carlo: Introduction

 Generalized linear mixed models (GLMMs) are widely used to model dependent data with clustered or repeated measures, particularly in biomedical and social sciences where such structures are common \citep{agresti2012categorical, breslow1993approximate}.
-By incorporating subject-specific random effects, GLMMs account for within-group correlation and support inference on both population- and subject-level parameters.
-Bayesian inference is especially attractive for GLMMs, offering coherent uncertainty quantification and flexible hierarchical modeling \citep{gelman1995bayesian}.
-However, scalable Bayesian inference remains challenging due to the intractable marginal likelihood, which requires integrating over random effects.
-One could bypass this challenge by conditioning on the random effects and using standard Markov chain Monte Carlo (MCMC) techniques, since the conditional likelihood is tractable.
-But this approach becomes computationally infeasible, as the number of random effects increases with the sample size.
+By incorporating subject-specific random effects, GLMMs account for within-group correlation and support inference on both population- and subject-level parameters.\footnote{In this work, we use the terms ``group'' and ``subject'' interchangeably to indicate a natural unit of nesting in the dataset.
+The latter term is more frequently used in longitudinal contexts, whereas the former term is generally used in diverse applications, including multi-cohort/center studies.} Bayesian inference is attractive for GLMMs as it offers coherent uncertainty quantification and flexible hierarchical modeling \citep{gelman1995bayesian}.
+However, scalable Bayesian inference is challenging due to the intractable marginal likelihood, which requires integrating over random effects.
+One could bypass this challenge with standard Markov chain Monte Carlo (MCMC) techniques that augments the parameter space with all group-specific random effects, but this approach becomes computationally infeasible when the number of groups grows to be large.
 Marginal likelihood-based approaches, including variational inference and stochastic gradient MCMC (SGMCMC), are scalable, but require evaluating or differentiating the marginal likelihood, which is intractable in GLMMs.
 Thus, GLMMs present a unique computational bottleneck: conditional methods are tractable but not scalable, and marginal methods are scalable but intractable.
 In this paper, we overcome the issue by introducing the first SGMCMC algorithm specifically tailored to GLMMs.